ng-qt/ng-test/README.md

 ### Development
 The recommended way of getting started with contributing is using [Docker](https://docker.com)

-> If you already have Qt5 installed locally and don't want use [Docker](https://docker.com), go over to the [Docker image for Qode](https://github.com/ng-qt/qode-docker-image) and set the same environment variables in your own system.
+> If you already have Qt5 and Node.js installed on your system, and don't want use [Docker](https://docker.com), go over to the [Docker image for Qode](https://github.com/ng-qt/qode-docker-image#environment) and set the same environment variables.

 Run the following command below to execute AND/OR run the NG-Test development environment for [Docker](https://docker.com)
 ```